JohnSnowLabs/langtest/docs/pages/docs/data.md

 To test Question Answering models, the user is meant to select a benchmark dataset.
 You can see the benchmarks page for all available benchmarks:
 [Benchmarks](/docs/pages/benchmarks/benchmark)

-</div><div class="h3-box" markdown="1">

-#### Comparing Question Answering Benchmarks: Use Cases and Evaluations

-Langtest comes with different datasets to test your models, covering a wide range of use cases and evaluation scenarios.

-You can access the tutorial notebooks here: [Dataset Notebooks](/docs/pages/tutorials/Benchmark_Dataset_Notebook_Notebooks)
+You can access the tutorial notebooks to get a quick start on your preferred dataset here: [Dataset Notebooks](/docs/pages/tutorials/Benchmark_Dataset_Notebook_Notebooks)

 </div><div class="h3-box" markdown="1">